-When you said “yes” to your role as a children’s ministry leader, I bet no one mentioned you might have to add “digital communication ninja” or “social media guru” to your skill set as well.
-You may have innocently assumed your days would be filled with planning volunteer trainings, partnering with your parents, and weekly activity prep.
+When you said “yes” to your role as a children’s ministry leader, I bet no one mentioned you might have to add “digital communication ninja” or “social media strategy guru.”
+You may have innocently assumed your days would only be filled with planning volunteer trainings, partnering with your parents, and weekly activity prep.

-While these are all certainly crucial aspects of your job, it’s important to consider the critical role social media might play in each of these scenarios as we gear up for summer.
+While these are all certainly crucial aspects of your job, it’s important to consider the critical role social media might play in each of these scenarios.
 Do you have an intentional strategy for the way you will train and engage your parents and volunteers online?

 In this digital age, there’s no denying space must be made for learning to effectively engage those in your sphere of influence in new ways.
 Nearly every school, corporation, non-profit, and restaurant has determined their strategy for meeting people where they are digitally.
 Your church is no exception.

-If you’re a beginner when it comes to social media, here are three simple steps you can take today to begin building a strategy for your online presence.
+If you’re a beginner when it comes to social media, we’re here to help.
+Here are three simple steps you can take today to begin building a social media strategy for your online presence.

 1. Determine your target audience and platform